rati-ecosystem/rati-protocol/04-use-of-ai.md

 ## Future AI Integration

-- **AI as Core Execution Layer:** Future iterations of $RATi will integrate AI directly into smart contracts, on-chain governance, and automated decision-making processes.
+- **AI as Core Execution Layer:** Future iterations of RATi will integrate AI directly into smart contracts, on-chain governance, and automated decision-making processes.
 - **Autonomous AI Agents:** AI-driven agents will take on administrative and operational roles within the ecosystem, reducing the need for human intervention while maintaining transparency and fairness.

 ## Conclusion

-The $RATi project is built with AI at its foundation, ensuring that AI-driven intelligence is not only welcomed but prioritized at all levels.
+The RATi project is built with AI at its foundation, ensuring that AI-driven intelligence is not only welcomed but prioritized at all levels.
 We invite all participants to leverage AI tools for contributions, discussions, and governance, fostering a truly AI-native ecosystem.